carlhuda/janus/README.md

 # Janus: Vim Distribution

-This is a basic distribution of Vim plug-ins and tools intended to be run on top of Vim.
+This is a distribution of plug-ins and mappings for Vim, Gvim and MacVim.

-It is designed to provide minimal working environment with Vim using the most popular plug-ins and the most common mappings.
+It is designed to provide minimal working environment using the most popular plug-ins and the most common mappings.

 The distribution is completely customisable using a `~/.vimrc.before` and `~/.vimrc.after` Vim RC files.